duncantl/CodeAnalysis/Topics/outline.md

 processes for increased performance.

-1. Loop "correction" that lacks preallocation See explorations/findConcat.R and explorations/concat.R example.
+1. Loop "correction" that lacks pre-allocation See explorations/findConcat.R and explorations/concat.R example.
 Identify and rewrite.
 2. Map code inside for loops into apply() -- simple examples.
 Check RLoopFusion.